 After the prayers, the priest censes the altar, the servers, the icons, and congregation and he and the deacon go to the Table of Preparation and cense the Gifts.
 The priest then takes up the outer veil covering the gifts and places it on the deacon's shoulders and gives him the paten.
 He takes up the chalice saying, "God is gone up in jubilation, the Lord with the voice of the trumpet."
+Who knows where this line is from?
+Psalm 46/47.

-Preceded by the altar servers with lamps, the cross, icons, and incense, the priest and deacon process out of the altar for the Great Entrance through the nave of the church.
+Surrounded by altar servers, the priest and deacon process from the altar for the Great Entrance through the nave of the church.
 As the deacon leaves the sanctuary he prays, "All of you, the Lord God remember in his kingdom, always, now and ever, and unto ages of ages."
-The faithful respond 'Amen' to this petition and the others asking the Lord God to remember various classes of people, the living and the departed in his kingdom.
+He then offers various petitions asking the Lord God to remember all sorts of people, the living and the departed in his kingdom.
+We give the 'Amen' to each prayer.

 This litany reveals what the Great Entrance is, for where in the Scriptures have we heard the petition for the Lord to remember someone in his kingdom?
 The repentant thief on the cross.
+(Luke 23.39-43)